phipsgabler/finnish-vocabulary/README.md

 ## Resources

 A very useful resource for finding grammatical forms is [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page), which contains a lot of Finnish vokabulary as well as full inflection tables.

+Another useful description of grammatical phenomena for learners is the [website of Kimberli Mäkäräinen](https://people.uta.fi/~km56049/finnish/) from the University of Tampere.